This challenge supports innovative interventions to bring about a sustained change in attitudes and social norms towards ending FGM/C

 Many countries have now passed legislation to ban the practice, which is an important step, but legislation in itself is not sufficient to transform the practice due to its deep cultural roots in the societies where it is practised.
 The introduction of legal bans can present additional challenges by driving it underground and result in it being done to girls at an even younger age.
 Additionally, fear of being prosecuted can lead to the resulting health problems being kept secret and those subjected to it having to suffer in silence without proper medical help (Deutsche Gesellschaft für Internationale Zusammenarbeit 2011).
 These challenges underline the importance of promoting awareness and transforming discriminatory social norms that drive the practice in communities.
 The UNFPA-UNICEF Joint Programme to Eliminate Female Genital Mutilation estimates that as many as 30 million girls are at risk of being cut over the next decade if current trends continue.
 For FGM/C to stop, attitudes towards it and social norms in practising communities must be changed.

-We are looking for interventions that can demonstrate they have effected a sustained change in attitudes and social norms at community level towards ending the practice of female genital mutilation/cutting.
+We support interventions that demonstrate they have effected a sustained change in attitudes and social norms at community level towards ending the practice of female genital mutilation/cutting.
 This includes the attitudes of practitioners, boys and men, families, community leaders and the broader community.

 Challenge statement: We are looking for interventions that can demonstrate they have effected a sustained change in attitudes and social norms at community level towards ending the practice of female genital mutilation/cutting.